why cedar

 Building with nature’s most versatile build material is not just about aesthetics but also about environmental and functional benefits.
 “Western Red Cedar, in particular, performs exceptionally well in our damp northwest environment, in most cases, even better than pressure-treated wood,” Wellman shares.

-He doesn’t just draw these observations from his professional experience, but also his person preference.
+He doesn’t just draw these observations from his professional experience, but also his personal preference.
 In fact, he decided to use cedar siding for his own home’s exterior, underlining his trust in its quality and performance.

 “Cedar is a product that we install and never have to worry about failure,” he explains, emphasizing the material’s durability and the added benefit of risk mitigation for his company.
 “When eco-minded design professionals or clients seek advice on building materials, Western Red Cedar is the first wood species that I think of.”